18F/before-you-ship/_pages/security/scanning.md

 * back-end administrative functions
 * encryption

-...then those features cannot be "relatively simple" but must in fact be *complete* before an authorization will be given.
+...then those features must be *complete* before an authorization will be given.
 Note that the use of common web frameworks and [18F HTTPS standards](https://github.com/18F/https) resolves these issues in almost every case.

+Ensure that your site is scannable by automated tools.
+For example, if you have a single-page app use the pushState to make site URLs friendly to automated tools.

 Lastly, make sure the `README` file in your repo is fully up to date and clearly explains what the system does and why at a high level.
 You should also include the above information in your `README`.

 ### Greybox testing

-Once you are ready, the 18F Infrastructure Team will start both automated and manual scanning and testing.
+Once you are ready, the [GSA OCISO](https://insite.gsa.gov/portal/content/527517) team will start both automated and manual scanning and testing.
 This includes:

 * [web vulnerability scanning](../../security/dynamic-scanning/) on the front-end
 * [static code analysis](../../security/static-analysis/) on the `master` branch of your repo